arangodb/docs/arangograph/backups.md

 ---
 layout: default
-description: Quick guides about backups in the ArangoGraph Insights Platform
+description: >-
-title: Backups in the ArangoGraph Insights Platform
+   You can manually create backups or use a backup policy to schedule periodic backups and both ways allow you to store your backups in multiple regions simultaneously
 ---
-# Backups in the ArangoGraph Insights Platform
+# Backups in ArangoGraph

 ## How to create backups